thecharm/TMR/README.md

 ## Model Architecture
 ![Model](Figure/Model.png)

-The framework of the proposed Translation motivated Multimodal Representation learning (TMR), which generates divergence-aware cross-modal representations by introducing two additional streams of Generative Back-translation and High-Resource Divergence Estimation.
+The framework of the proposed Translation motivated Multimodal Representation learning (TMR), generates divergence-aware cross-modal representations by introducing two additional streams of Generative Back-translation and High-Resource Divergence Estimation.

 ## Required Environment
-To run the codes, you need to install the requirements for [NER](TMR-NER/) or [RE](TMR-RE)
+To run the codes, you need to install the requirements for [NER](TMR-NER/) or [RE](TMR-RE).
 ```
 pip install -r requirements.txt
 ```